Homeownership in the United States

 The homeownership rate in the United States is the percentage of households that are owner-occupied.
 U.S. homeownership rates vary depending on a household's demographic characteristics, such as ethnicity, race, location, type of household, and type of settlement.
-At the start of 2025, the seasonally adjusted U.S. homeownership rate was 65.2%, down from 67.1% in 2000.
+In the second quarter of 2026, the seasonally adjusted U.S. homeownership rate was 65.2 percent; it was not statistically different from the rates in either the second quarter of 2025 or the first quarter of 2026.
 By comparison, the European Union homeownership rate stood at 69% as of 2022.

 In recent decades, the U.S. homeownership rate has remained relatively stable—it was at 62.1% in 1960.
-However, homeowner equity has fallen steadily since World War II and is now on average less than 50% of the value of the home.
-The annual U.S. Census Bureau statistics show that homeownership is most common in rural areas and suburbs, with three quarters of suburban households being homeowners.
-Among the country's regions, the Midwest has the highest homeownership rate and the Western U.S. has the lowest.
+However, homeowner equity has fallen steadily since World War II.
+In 2008, homeowner equity was measured at an average of less than 50% of the value of the home.
+The annual U.S. Census Bureau statistics have historically shown that homeownership is most common in rural areas and suburbs, with three quarters of suburban households being homeowners.
+On an unadjusted basis, the Midwest had the highest homeownership rate in the second quarter of 2026 at 69.0 percent, followed by the South at 66.9 percent, the Northeast at 61.6 percent, and the West at 60.5 percent; none of the four regional rates was statistically different from the second quarter of 2025.
 The Federal Reserve Bank of Chicago examined the decline in homeownership rates where the "head of household" was 25 to 44 years of age.
-The rates fell substantially between 1980 and 2000, and recovered only partially during the U.S. housing bubble of the early 2000s.
-The research indicated that post-1980 trends toward (a) marrying later, and (b) greater instability in household earnings, accounted for a large share of the decline in young homeownership.
+These rates fell substantially between 1980 and 2000, and recovered only partially during the U.S. housing bubble of the early 2000s.
+Research indicated that post-1980 trends toward (a) marrying later, and (b) greater instability in household earnings, accounted for a large share of the decline in young homeownership.